kylesnowschwartz/copy-claude-response/README.md

 **Hook not triggering?**

-- Do not create a custom slash command named `/copy-response` - this will prevent the hook from triggering
+- Do not create custom slash commands named `/copy-response` or `/copy-prompt` - this will prevent the hook from triggering

 ## Limitations

 - Only copies text responses from Claude (responses with only tool calls won't appear)
+- Only copies text prompts from users (prompts with only images or attachments won't appear)
-- The slash command WILL NOT AUTO-COMPLETE, this is because we are hooking UserPromptSubmission, which slash commands (that exist) do not trigger
+- The slash commands WILL NOT AUTO-COMPLETE, this is because we are hooking UserPromptSubmission, which slash commands (that exist) do not trigger
 - Requires `jq` for JSON parsing
 - Platform-specific clipboard utilities must be installed